wmde/WikibaseReconcileEdit/README.md

 The default initial behavior is:

 * Merge: Labels, Descriptions, Aliases
-* Set: Statements
+* Set: Statements, SiteLinks
-* Not Supported: Sitelinks, Qualifiers, References, NoValues, SomeValues
+* Not Supported: Qualifiers, References, NoValues, SomeValues

 This means that: